 Seda is another dark theme from DeviantArt.
 Unlike Penumbra, it’s not completely dark, with light grays sprucing up the interface.
 It also themes the context menu in a lovely dark gray to complete the look.

-ClassicX restores as much of the now-ancient Windows 3.1 operating system’s aesthetic as it can.
-If you’ve been hoping to return to gradient title bars, rectangular buttons and beveled edges, this theme will take you there.
+This theme restores as much of the Windows 95 operating system’s aesthetic as it can.
+If you’ve been hoping to return to gradient title bars, rectangular buttons and bevelled edges, this theme will take you there.
 Combine it with SillySamPixelArt’s Windows 95 theme pack – which includes sounds and icons – for the best effect.